 What are the requirements for international students?

 Students come from all over the world to Friday Harbor Laboratories.
 All non-U.S. students, including Canadians, accepted to a course or apprenticeship at FHL must request an "I-20 Form" (Certificate of Eligibility for Nonimmigrant Student Status) issued by the University of Washington International Outreach Program.
 The I-20 Form will be needed to apply for a U.S. student visa through a U.S. embassy or consulate in the student's home country, a process that may require a month or more.
-Canadians do not need to obtain a U.S. student visa but will be required to present their I-20 Form at the border when entering the U.S. The University of Washington fee for the I-20 Form is $50 and for most students, there will also be an Express Mailing fee of $40.
+Canadians do not need to obtain a U.S. student visa but will be required to present their I-20 Form at the border when entering the U.S. For most students there will also be an Express Mailing fee of $40 to receive at I-20 Form from the University of Washington.
 Instructions on how to apply for the I-20 Form will be provided by FHL staff to all international students following admission to an FHL course or apprenticeship.
 Once the I-20 Form has been issued by UW, all non-U.S. students, including Canadians, will also need to submit an application and $200 payment for the U.S. "SEVIS I-901" (Student and Exchange Visitor Information System).

 Stacy Markman, FHL Student Coordinator, will communicate with all international students and will provide information about how to apply for an I-20 Form and a U.S. student visa (F-1) AFTER a student has been accepted for a course or apprenticeship at Friday Harobr Labs.

 How can I learn more about Friday Harbor Laboratories?